 Ability to Make Boring Things Interesting

 I’ve never understood the concept of being bored.
 As an inventor and innovator that’s not even in my vocabulary.
 Inventors are infinitely curious about the world around them.
 So even the topics that might seem boring are interesting to a person with diversive curiosity, which is the endless pursuit of novelty.
 Inventors have the ability to make boring things interesting.
+Being able to think like an inventor helps turn boring things into something interesting.

 The Boring Conference